Danish Film Institute

 Also known as Filmhuset ("the film house"), it is located in Gothersgade in central Copenhagen.
-Facilities directed at the general public include a library and Cinemateket which is Denmark's national film museum.
+Facilities directed at the general public include a library and Cinemateket, Denmark's national film museum.
+Tine Fischer was appointed to take over from current director of the institute, Claus Ladegaard, from 1 August 2024.

-It is an institution under the Danish Ministry of Cultural Affairs.
-The current director of the film institute is Claus Ladegaard.
-The institute is a member of European Film Promotion, the network of European film organisations for the worldwide promotion of European film.

 History

 The Danish Film Institute was founded in 1972, replacing the Danish Film Foundation (Danish: Den Danske Filmfond).
 In 1996 a new Danish Film Act merged the Film Institute with Statens Filmcentral and the National Danish Film Museum with effect from the following year and at the same event the institution relocated to its current premises at Filmhuset in Gothersgade.

 Activities

-The Danish Film Institute is active within three main areas which are subsidized:
+The Danish Film Institute is active within three main areas which are subsidised: